Motor Control Strategies For All-wheel Drive Systems | Dorleco | VCU, CAN Keypads, CAN Display Supplier

 2. Sports Performance

-Sports cars with torque-vectoring AWD systems provide better handling and cornering at high speeds.
-They assist in preserving the vehicle’s desired trajectory by evenly allocating power between the left and right wheels.
+Sports cars with torque-vectoring AWD systems provide greater handling and cornering at high speeds.
+This is because they help to maintain the vehicle’s ideal trajectory by distributing power evenly between the left and right wheels.

 3. Everyday Commuting